flying-donut/Openid4java-MongoDB-ConsumerAssociationStore/README.md

 MongoDB ConsumerAssociationStore
 ================================

 This is an implementation of the org.openid4java.consumer.ConsumerAssociationStore interface of the Openid4Java library.
 This interface is used in the org.openid4java.consumer.ConsumerManager to store and retrieve instances of org.openid4java.association.Association.
 This implementation uses a collection in a MongoDb database as persistent storage.
-It is part of Flying Donut (https://www.flying-donut.com) and is donated to the community by the Flying Donut team.
+It is part of the [Flying Donut] (https://www.flying-donut.com) agile scrum software, and is shared as a contribution to the open source community by the Flying Donut team.

 Code and configuration
 ----